Multi-Task Learning for High-Dimensional Regression with Many Weak Instruments: Introduction

-The reminder of the paper is organized as follows.
-We introduce the causal estimand and many weak IVs asymptotics in Section \ref{sec:prelim}.
-Debiased CUE is presented in Section \ref{sec:dcue}, and its large sample properties in Section \ref{sec:theo}.
-We evaluate the finite-sample performance of debiased CUE through extensive Monte Carlo studies in Section \ref{sec:sim}, before revisiting the \cite{angrist1991does} study in Section \ref{sec:app}.
-We conclude in Section \ref{sec:discussion} with a brief discussion.
+The remainder of the paper is organized as follows.
+We introduce the data structure and notation in Section \ref{sec:prelim}, before presenting the debiased continuous-updating GMM estimator with multi-task learning in Section \ref{sec:dcue}.
+We discuss how multi-task learning can relax the sparsity requirements in Section \ref{sec:theo}, and evaluate the finite-sample performance of the debiased estimator through extensive Monte Carlo studies in Section \ref{sec:sim}.
+We revisit the \cite{angrist1991does} study in Section \ref{sec:app} and conclude in Section \ref{sec:discussion} with a brief discussion.